terraform-ibm-modules/terraform-ibm-event-streams/README.md

 This module implements Event Streams with topics, partitions, throughput, storage size, cleanup policy, retention time, retention size, segment size and schema.

+## Note for KMS encryption

+The Event Streams service supports payload data encryption using a root key CRN of a Key Management Services like Key Protect or Hyper Protect Crypto Services (HPCS), see https://cloud.ibm.com/docs/EventStreams?topic=EventStreams-managing_encryption
+The root key CRN can be specified using the `kms_key_crn` variable.
+The authorization policy to allow the Event Streams service to access the key management service instance as a Reader MUST be configured in advance, see https://cloud.ibm.com/docs/account?topic=account-serviceauth
+This cannot be managed in the same Terraform state as the Event Streams service instance, because on destroy the instance is soft deleted to allow for recovery.
+The authorization policy must still be inplace when the instance is hard deleted or restored, otherwise the de-registration of the instance from the root key will fail on the backend, and you will not be able to delete the root key without creating a support case, for more details see https://cloud.ibm.com/docs/EventStreams?topic=EventStreams-managing_encryption#using_encryption

 <!-- Below content is automatically populated via pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->
 ## Overview